Bell ARH-70 Arapaho: Program cost increases and cancellation

 A month later, on 22 March 2007, the Army issued a "Stop Work" notice, giving Bell 30 days to present a plan to get the ARH program back on track.
 Previous estimates for the System Development Demonstration portion of the program had grown from $210 million to over $300 million.
 Textron, Bell's parent company, notified investors that they could lose $2–4 million on each aircraft under the contract.
 Bell appealed and received permission to continue development using company funds until the notice was resolved.
 On 18 May 2007, the Army approved continuation of the ARH program.

 The House Appropriations Committee's Defense panel drafted a bill for the 2008 Defense Budget which zeroed out funding for ARH-70 production, citing Bell's inability to enter production, but continued funding for research and development.
 However, government officials began working on export policy to allow international sales of the ARH-70.
 Including the U.S. Army's expected total of 512 helicopters, orders were anticipated to total over 1,000.
 The Army filed a Nunn-McCurdy cost and schedule breach on 9 July 2008, when new cost estimates showed a 40% cost increase above initial estimates.
 In August 2008, the Army requested that Bell cease recruitment for the ARH-70 program pending the outcome of the review.

 On 16 October 2008, the Army's Acquisition Executive Office for Aviation directed that the ARH contract be terminated completely for the convenience of the government.
 The cancellation was the result of the United States Department of Defense (DOD) not certifying the US$6.2 billion ARH-70 program to Congress.
 John Young, the Undersecretary of Defense for Acquisition, Technology and Logistics, cited the reason as excessive costs of the program which had increased over 70 percent with an estimated per-unit cost of US$14.5 million, up from US$8.5 million.

+Although the ARH-70 was not procured by the US, the Iraqi Air Force bought Bell 407 armed scouts in a similar configuration as the ARH starting in 2009.
+There are 30 in service; 24 armed scouts, three gunships, and three trainers as of 2013.